Clarifai/few-shot-ctm/README.md

 The current version contains some legacy variable names in early trial experiments;
-we would fix them later.
+we would remove them later and make the repo cleaner.

 ### Citation
 Please cite in the following manner if you find it useful in your research: